AHaoI111/RoBoScope/README.md

 Function introduction:

-1Provides automatic autofocus function.
+-1Provides automatic autofocus function.
-2Automatically plans the path based on the actual scanned area (in mm).
+-2Automatically plans the path based on the actual scanned area (in mm).
-3Multiple autofocus modes: single autofocus for full-slide scanning, autofocus for each scan in region scanning, and intelligent autofocus.
+-3Multiple autofocus modes: single autofocus for full-slide scanning, autofocus for each scan in region scanning, and intelligent autofocus.
+-4dual camera system

 Firstly, you must have the supported hardware: a camera and a modular motorized microscope.